engineyard/ey-docs/pages/database-troubleshooting.md

 <h2 id="topic5">PostgreSQL: Restart the database</h2>

-Sometimes problems can be fixed by restarting the database.
+Some problems can be fixed by restarting the database.

 ###To restart the PostgreSQL database

-1. Via SSH, connect to the Application and Database instance (for single server environment) or the Master Database instance (for a clustered environment).
+1. Via SSH, connect to the application and database instance (for single server environment) or the master database instance (for a clustered environment).

 2. Type:
         sudo /etc/init.d/postgresql-x.x restart
     where
-    `x` is the version of PostgreSQL, for example sudo /etc/init.d/postgresql-9.0 restart
+    `x.x` is the version of PostgreSQL, for example sudo /etc/init.d/postgresql-9.0 restart
     or
         sudo /etc/init.d/postgresql-9.1 restart